JWhiteford/jere.me/portfolio.md

     <li>
       <div class="cd-title">
           <h2>Dazzle</h2>
-          <p>Website design &#38; development for a local "Event Decorating" company.</p>
+          <p>Website design</p>
       </div>
       <div class="cd-project-info">
           <p>This project is currently in the design stage but I'm pretty happy with what I've created so far.
-Typically our clients are in the oil and gas related; so its rare I get a chance to work on a project that's softer looking.</p>
+Typically our clients are in the oil and gas related; so its rare I get a chance to work on a project that's softer or more feminine in design.</p>
-          <p>So far this has been fun to plan and design as I get to spend more time on typography and add subtle layering to the design.</p>
+          <p>So far this has been fun to plan and design as I get to spend more time on typography and add subtle layering.</p>
-          <p>An important part of this design is that I've been focused on keeping the site fast and fully responsive.
-The background is composed of css gradients and a single tiny svg; instead of a monstrous image.</p>
+          <p>An important part of planning this design is that I've been focused on creating it fast and fully responsive.
+To limit http requests I'm planning to limit the large images as much as possible.
+Currently I have the background composed of css gradients and a single tiny svg; instead of a single monstrous image.</p>
           <p><img src="../img/dazzle.jpg" alt="wedding decor web design" class="img-res"></p>
           <p>Once I've completed the site I will add a link.</p>
       </div>